 Hungarian consumers: price-sensitive, but growing online buyers

-Hungary has a rapidly growing e-commerce market, though average order values tend to be lower than in Western Europe.
-Hungarian consumers are price-sensitive and comparison-shop carefully.
-A significant unexpected charge on delivery — particularly at 27% VAT — will generate refusals, complaints, and negative reviews at a higher rate than in higher-income EU markets.
+Hungary has a growing e-commerce market, though average order values tend to be lower than in Western Europe, and Hungarian consumers are price-sensitive and comparison-shop carefully.
+An unexpected £30–40 charge on delivery will generate refusals, complaints, and negative reviews.
 Clear communication about potential import charges is essential.

 Shipping times from the UK